isys01/cf-php-build-pack-cakephp/README.md

 ### License

-"this software includes the work that is distributed in the [Apache License 2.0].
+This software includes the work that is distributed in the [Apache License 2.0].

 [Apache License 2.0]:http://www.apache.org/licenses/LICENSE-2.0